 The ongoing global COVID-19 pandemic has already impacted the Island's economy and will continue to do so into the foreseeable future.
-Since April 2020, the only flights to and from the Island have been private or government-sponsored charter flights, meaning St Helena has been less accessible in 2020 than it was in the days of the RMS.
-During FY 2020/21, there were approximately 890 arrivals to the Island, compared to 4,800 in the same period for FY 2019/20.
+Since April 2020, the only flights to and from the Island have been private or government-sponsored charter flights, meaning St Helena has been less accessible in 2020 than it was in the days of the RMS St Helena.
+During 2020/21, there were approximately 890 arrivals to the Island, compared to 4,800 in the same period for 2019/20.
 By comparison, for last three years of the RMS, total annual arrivals ranged from 2,100 - 3,500.

-Between April 2020 and March 2021, there were only 250 arrivals for tourism or leisure purposes compared to 2,400 during the same period in FY 2019/20.
-The vast majority of these (94%) were St Helenians returning to visit friends and relatives, a significant increase from FY 2019/20 when retuning St Helenians made up only half (49%) of tourism/leisure arrivals.
+Between April 2020 and March 2021, there were only 250 arrivals for tourism or leisure purposes compared to 2,400 during the same period in 2019/20.
+The vast majority of these (94%) were St Helenians returning to visit friends and relatives, a significant increase from 2019/20 when returning St Helenians made up only half (49%) of tourism/leisure arrivals.
 The limitations on air travel globally and difficulties associated with the situation in South Africa specifically mean there is unlikely to be commercial air service to St Helena prior to the end of calendar year 2021.
 Normal volumes of international air travel are not expected to return until 2024 meaning that, even once regular flights resume, commercial flights would be likely to be on a monthly or bi-weekly basis for the foreseeable future.

-Approximately £5m-6m is expended per annum from tourists (SHG Statistics Office).
+Approximately £5.0 - 6.0 million is expended per annum from tourists (SHG Statistics Office).
 While the reduction in arrivals has had and will continue to have a detrimental impact on the economy, the impact on SHG revenues is less clear cut for a number of reasons.
-Section 2 focuses on COVID-related impacts and how these have and will continue to impact revenue to SHG.